Configure Kyverno in HA mode

 This section provides details on how Kyverno handles HA scenarios.

-Webhook server is where Kyverno receives and processes admission requests.
-This controller does not require a leader-election.
-When Kyverno runs multiple instances, the Service will distribute the admission requests across different instances.
+The webhook server is where Kyverno receives and processes admission requests.
+This controller does not require leader election.
+When Kyverno runs multiple instances, the Kubernetes Service will distribute the admission requests across different Kyverno instances.

-validate audit policies, Kyverno pushes these requests to a queue, and returns the response immediately, and then starts processing the data asynchronously.
+Audit mode, Kyverno pushes these requests to a queue and returns the response immediately, then starts processing the data asynchronously.
 The queue in the

 validate audit handler is used to generate policy reports.

 Since the report will be reconciled when Kyverno restarts, there’s no need to drain this queue on shutdown.
 If the process is terminated, we need to complete pending requests / drain the queue and then shutdown Kyverno gracefully.